Welcome to Nicollet County

 Nicollet County forms

-Nicollet County forms can be downloaded from this google folder.
-NOTE: if you wish to type your forms directly into the document, download the form (in Word formatting).
-DO NOT open in Google Docs.
-If you wish to write your form, print the PDF version.
+Nicollet County forms can be downloaded from this Google folder.
+NOTE: If you wish to type your forms directly into the document, download the fillable PDF form.
+If you wish to handwrite your form, print the regular PDF version.

 - Cloverbud Record